Automattic/vip-go-mu-plugins/README.md

 ### Local Dev

-We recommend using the vip development environment for local development: https://docs.wpvip.com/technical-references/vip-local-development-environment/
+We recommend using the VIP local development environment for local development: https://docs.wpvip.com/technical-references/vip-local-development-environment/

 ### Tests